-Type of installation Lighting % Other uses % A - Low voltage installations supplied directly from a public low voltage distribution system 3 5 B - Low voltage installation supplied from private LV supply ^a 6 8 ^a As far as possible, it is recommended that voltage drop within the fin installation type A. nal circuits do not exce ed those indicated When the main wiring systems of the installations are longer than 100 m, these voltage drops may be increased by 0,005 % per metre of winnig system beyond 100 m, without this sup prement being greater than 0,5 %.
+Type of installation Lighting % Other uses A - Low voltage installations supplied directly from a public low voltage distribution system 3 5 B - Low voltage installation supplied from private LV supply ^a 6 8

+As far as possible, it is recommended that voltage drop within the final circuits do not exceed those indicated in installation type A.

+When the main wiring systems of the installations are longer than 100 m, these voltage drops may be increased by 0,005 % per metre of wiring system beyond 100 m, without this supplement being greater than 0,5 %.